php-ru/symfony-docs-ru/contributing/code/tests.rst

 =====================

-The Symfony project uses a third-party service which automatically runs tests for any submitted :doc:`patch <patches>`.
+The Symfony project uses a third-party service which automatically runs tests for any submitted :doc:`patch <pull_requests>`.
 If the new code breaks any test, the pull request will show an error message with a link to the full error details.

-In any case, it's a good practice to run tests locally before submitting a :doc:`patch <patches>` for inclusion, to check that you have not broken anything.
+In any case, it's a good practice to run tests locally before submitting a :doc:`patch <pull_requests>` for inclusion, to check that you have not broken anything.

 .. _phpunit:
 .. _dependencies_optional: